caseytry/learn_python_3/ex31/ex31-text.md

     Write a completely new game.
 Maybe you don't like this one, so make your own.
 This is your computer; do what you want.

+## My Drill responses:
+For the first part, I just added another door with two options that branch from there.
+While the instructor said to expand it as much as possible, I wanted to spend more time on the "create my own" question instead.
+I wanted to make sure I could come up with something rather than just expanding forever.